This post may contain affiliate links. Please read our disclosure policy.

 Halved cherry tomatoes on blue cutting boaard

-• Pour the dressing over the top and toss gently until everything is evenly coated.
+Step 4: Add the cooled orzo to the vegetables.
+Pour the dressing over the salad and toss gently until combined.

 Orzo Pasta Salad with Tomatoes, Spinach and Artichoke Hearts in white serving bowl